egirna/icapeg/DEVELOPER-GUIDE.md

   - **Return Values**

      - Pointer from **bytes.Buffer** type which points to the body of the **HTTP message**.
      - Instance from [**ContentType**](service/services-utilities/ContentTypes/contentType.go) type which is used as indicator to the content type of the body in case of **REQMOD**, but in case of **RESPMOD** it will be nil.
-This value is important when we prepare the **HTTP request** to return it again to the client.
+This value is important when we prepare the **HTTP request** to return it to the client.
      - Instance from **error** type to indicate if there is an error or not, the value will be nil if there is no error.

 - ### **CheckTheExtension**

   - #### **Description**

-    It extracts the body of the **HTTP message** and get the content type of the body if it exists.
+    It extracts the body of the **HTTP message** and gets the content type of the body if it exists.

   - #### **Parameters**